thestarlab/thestarlab.github.io/pubs-exported.md

 ## 2008

-Cao, G. and P. C. Kyriakidis (2008).
+Cao, G. and P. Kyriakidis (2008).
 “Combining transition probabilities in the prediction and simulation of categorical fields”.
-In:
-*Proceedings of the 8th international symposium on spatial accuracy assessment in natural resources and environmental sciences*. , pp.
+In: *Proceedings of the 8th International Symposium on Spatial Accuracy Assessment in Natural Resources and Environmental Sciences, Shanghai*.
-25-32.

 ## 2007